Safari goers watch a wildebeest herd on a horseback safari at Simalaha Wildlife Conservancy in Zambia.

 And, of course, there is the famous Serengeti ecosystem to explore.
 We suggest timing your horse safari in the Serengeti region to coincide with the Great Wildebeest Migration.

-The Nile River is the most popular spot for horse safaris in Uganda.
+The Nile River is a popular spot for horse safaris in Uganda.
 Photo by Venture Uganda Travel.

 Uganda